ppbrown/vlm-utils/training/README.md

 * SD 1.5 vae

-I'm training this in bf16 precision and 512x512 images, because with this setup, I can run a native batch size of 64
+I'm training this in bf16 precision and 512x512 images, because with this setup, I can run a native batch size of 64 on my rtx 4090, and get 1600 steps per hour

 ## Assumptions